Granville Town Hall

-Granville Town Hall is a heritage-listed former town hall at 10 Carlton Street, Granville, Cumberland Council, Sydney, New South Wales, Australia.
+Granville Town Hall is a heritage-listed former town hall at 10 Carlton Street, Granville, New South Wales, a suburb of Sydney, Australia.
 It was designed by C. A. Harding (council chambers) and J. W. Hill (auditorium).
 The council chambers were built in 1888 by Banks and Whitehurst, with the auditorium added in 1900, to serve as the seat of the Municipality of Granville.
 The property is now owned by Cumberland Council since 2016, having been owned by the City of Parramatta since 1949.
 It was added to the New South Wales State Heritage Register on 5 December 2003.

 History

 The township of Granville developed following the construction of the railway from Sydney in 1855 with timber and then fruit-growing as early industries.
 By the mid-1870s Granville had become a popular site for the erection of "gentlemen's villas".
 John Nobbs was a major figure among the early group of gentlemen, tradesmen and workers who settled at Granville.
 In 1878 the locality received its own post office, which was then part of the station master's house.
 The township retained the name of Parramatta Junction until 1880 when public meetings voted to change the name to Granville, in honour of the Earl of Granville, a former colonial secretary, in honour of the then British Foreign Minister, Lord Granville.
 A significant boost to the area came with the establishment in 1881 of the Hudson Brothers engineering works nearby at Clyde.
 A workforce had to be recruited and housed.

 On 12 February 1884, a petition calling for incorporation of the area was published in the Government Gazette, and in January 1885, Granville was officially gazetted and incorporated as a municipality.
 John Nobbs was elected the first Mayor, and enjoyed a reputation as the "Father of Granville".
 Council meetings were initially held in the School of Arts building in Good Street, north of the railway line.

 In 1888 Granville Council decided to erect its own Town Hall to celebrate the centenary of European settlement in Sydney.
 Architect Charles A. Harding of Sydney designed the Town Hall, and Banks and Whitehurst were selected to complete the building.
 The foundation stone was laid by John Nobbs on 5 September 1888.